oddkiva/sara/doc/sphinx/source/imu/gravity.rst

 - Why do we see recorded accelerations close to the gravity vector plus some deltas?
 Are the deltas other forces or just noise?
-- If research papers write that the accelerometers measures the gravity vectors, why is the norm of recorded acceleration sometimes only about :math:`7.78` or :math:`8.4` on a car and not equal to :math:`9.81`?
+- If research papers write that the accelerometers measures the gravity vector, why is the norm of recorded acceleration sometimes only about :math:`7.78` or :math:`8.4` on a car and not equal to :math:`9.81`?